 STHs interfere with nutrient uptake in children; can lead to anemia, malnourishment and impaired mental and physical development.
 Rigorous research has shown that they also pose a serious threat to children’s education and productivity later in life.

 In areas where parasitic worms are endemic, administering safe, effective deworming drugs to children at schools and anganwadis is a development “best buy” due to its impact on educational and economic outcomes and low cost.
 The evidence shows that mass deworming leads to significant improvement in outcomes related to education, earnings, and

 NATIONAL DEWORMING DAY:

 India has the highest burden of STH in the world, with 241 million children at risk of parasitic worm infections.
-Under-nutrition and anaemia in children has been well documented in India: almost 7 in 10 children in the 6-59 months age-group are anaemic, with even higher rates of anaemia in rural areas.
+Under-nutrition and anemia in children has been well documented in India: almost 7 in 10 children in the 6-59 months age-group are anemic, with even higher rates of anemia in rural areas.